Blood Letters O

+The down to earth and sometimes humorous beauty of Stephenie’s art has always been a result of the dialogue between the latent qualities of materials and an artistic purpose driven by utilitarian need.
 Her early wall-hung works were made by sewing together large pieces of dyed and painted canvas.
 Deep spatial configurations contrasted with the tactile presence of the material.
 Coloured shapes floated across the surface and the straight seams pulled the canvas together like a tight drawing.

 When looking for a more rigid material to work with, she tried out clay.
 By constructing flat slabs cut into shapes she discovered she could palpably realise ideas from her imagination.
 Sometimes these were playing with shifting volumes- sometimes they were motivated by a specific function and sometimes they were simply linear statements.
 By adding one element on to another, she made very tall ceramic pieces including a 3 metre sculpture in a stairwell in London.
-She has made vases, tiles, lights, screens, candlesticks, frames, garden objects and funny storage systems.
-Her studio in Morocco is a mud-built farm building and she has inserted several clay panels into the walls to hold specific objects such as hat and shoe holders and a huge ladder holder.
+She has made vases, tiles, lights, screens, candlesticks, frames, garden objects -- and funny storage systems: her studio in Morocco is a mud-built farm building and she has inserted several clay panels into the walls to hold specific objects such as hat and shoe holders and a huge ladder holder.

 Find more Stephanie Bergman's work.

 Stephenie Bergman, Blood Letters O, commissioned for Creative Folkestone Triennial 2021.
 Photo by Thierry Bal

 Stephenie Bergman, Blood Letters AB, commissioned for Creative Folkestone Triennial 2021.
 Photo by Thierry Bal